 This article will guide you through each and every dashboard widget that comes preinstalled with WordPress, and show you how to quickly customize the looks of the dashboard page.
-To learn more about WordPress updates, which can also be controlled through the panel, please see how to update WordPress, themes, and plugins inside the dashboard.

 - Welcome to WordPress

 1. Welcome to WordPress